cloudmesh-community/book/chapters/prg/python/fingerprint/fingerprint.md

 ## Plotting

-For plotting we will operate only on the database. we will select a small number of probe images and plot the score between them and the rest of the gallery images.
+For plotting, we will operate only on the database. we will select a small number of probe images and plot the score between them and the rest of the gallery images.